data-miner00/book/contents/programming/introduction-to-prisma.md

 })
 ```

-When a block level unique constraints is specified across multiple fields, Prisma will define a reference with underscore seperating between the field name as a variable.
+When a block level unique constraints is specified across multiple fields, Prisma will define a reference with underscore separating between the field name as a variable.

 For example,